ShreyasMalakarjunPatil/modular-NNs/README.md

-# When and how are modular networks better?
+# How Can Knowledge of a Task’s Modular Structure Improve Generalization and Training Efficiency?

-This repository is the official implementation of the paper titled "When and how are modular networks better?" under review at ICML 2025.
+This repository is the official implementation of the paper titled "How Can Knowledge of a Task’s Modular Structure Improve Generalization and Training Efficiency?" under review at ICML 2025.

 Visualizations of architectures we explored in our paper